spencerkee/dag_todo/README.md

 # TODO

+### 2024-08-23
+I have this problem where my todolist is dependent on sourceNode and the viewGraph, but the viewGraph updates after the sourceNode so there are unecessary updates.
+I want to split the reactivity.

 ### 2024-08-21
 Now that I have a view graph and a data graph, the weird thing is that the view graph needs to track changes to the datagraph, and then everyone else should track changes to the view graph.
 Just have a second signal?
 Seems easiest.